 Key responsibilities include:

-Before any distribution can be made to beneficiaries, the executor must ensure that all outstanding debts and liabilities of the estate are settled.
-This includes paying off any loans, credit card debts, and unpaid bills.
-Funeral expenses are also considered a priority and should be paid from the estate.
+Before the estate can be divided up and distributed, the executor needs to make sure that any outstanding debts and liabilities for the estate are settled.
+This can include paying off any loans, credit card debts and unpaid bills.
+Funeral expenses, which are typically considered a priority, should also be paid from the estate.

-In addition to general debts, the executor must also ensure that any outstanding taxes are paid.
-This includes:
+In addition to any general debts or bills, the executor must account for any outstanding taxes that need to be paid.
+This may include:

 The executor’s role can be challenging, and there are several potential issues that can arise during the administration of the estate.

-It is not uncommon for disputes to arise among beneficiaries, particularly if they feel that the will is unfair or if they believe the estate has not been managed properly.
-Such disputes can lead to legal challenges, which can significantly delay the administration process.
-Executors must handle such situations with care and, where necessary, seek legal advice.
+It can be common for disputes to happen among beneficiaries, particularly if they feel that the will was unfair or they believe the estate was not managed properly.
+Disputes over a will can lead to legal challenges that can cause significant delays to the probate process.
+Executors must handle these situations with care and, if necessary, seek legal advice.

-Incorrectly calculating inheritance tax (CAT) or failing to pay other taxes on time can lead to penalties and interest being imposed on the estate.
-Executors should work with a solicitor or accountant to ensure that all tax obligations are met and that the estate is in full compliance with Irish tax law.
+Incorrectly calculating inheritance tax (CAT) or failing to pay other taxes owed by the estate on time can lead to penalties and interest being imposed.
+Executors should work with a solicitor or accountant to make sure that all tax obligations are met and that the estate is fully compliant with Irish tax law.

 In rare cases, probate can be revoked.
-This might occur when a beneficiary is unhappy with the work of the executor or or if a previously unknown will is discovered.
-If probate is revoked, the administration process must start over.
+This might occur if a beneficiary is unhappy with the work of the executor or if a previously unknown will is discovered.
+If probate is revoked, the administration process must start again.

 At Patrick J Farrell & Company Solicitors, we understand the difficulties in navigating the legal challenges related to wills and probate.
 With a legacy founded by Patrick J. Farrell and carried forward by a dedicated team, we have been advocates for justice for over four decades.
 Our commitment to putting our clients’ interests first, combined with our extensive legal expertise, makes us the ideal partners in your pursuit of justice.